 - Maintain an incident command team or COVID-19 task force that includes representatives from Corporate Communications.
-Meet regularly and share information that communication professionals can provide to the organization/company. - Leadership involvement is a critical necessity and should include a cadence of regular communications to all your key audiences.
-Communication from leadership should be planned and provide valuable, consistent information to your employees and other key stakeholders. - Ensure your reactivation efforts align with your organization's values and mission and tie them into your communications and messaging. - Rethink how you work.
+Meet regularly and share information that communication professionals can provide to the organization/company. - Ongoing leadership involvement is a critical necessity into the second year of the pandemic, and should include a cadence of regular communications to all your key audiences.
+Communication from leadership should be planned and provide valuable, consistent information to your students, faculty, staff and other key stakeholders. - Ensure your reactivation efforts align with your organization's values and mission and tie them into your communications and messaging. - Rethink how you work.
 Do you need to consider moving from a 5-day work week to a 7-day work week in your Communications department?
 Meet twice daily to identify needs at the beginning of the day and then wrap-up at the end of the day so everyone is aware and involved.
 Develop a procedure for clear hand-offs of projects at the end of each shift.